memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 With this structure it is clear that we cannot just reference the entire `gpio` instance in case we want to control only one pin: We always have to choose either `gpio0` or `gpio1` _and_ specify at least which exact _pin_ of the _port_ we need.
-Let's see how this is solved in the nRF52840 development kit's devicetree source file.
+Let's see how this is solved in the nRF52840 development kit's Devicetree source file.

 The nRF52840 development kit connects LEDs to the nRF52840 MCU, which are described using the node `leds` in the board's DTS file.
-Within this devicetree, we now see how the `led` instances reference to the nRF52840's GPIOs: E.g., `gpio0` is used in `led0`'s property `gpios` using a `phandle-array`:
+Within this Devicetree, we now see how the `led` instances reference to the nRF52840's GPIOs: E.g., `gpio0` is used in `led0`'s property `gpios` using a `phandle-array`:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`